webbertakken/PHPStormSettings/README.md

 3. Open the config folder as a project in PHPStorm
 4. Revert everything in the local changes view of the "Version Control" tool window
 5. You have now merged your settings!

+## Updating Settings
+To update your settings from this repo:
+1. Open the `config` project.
+2. type `git pull`
+3. Done!

+## Updating PHPStorm
+To update your PHPStorm:
+1. Click update in PHPStorm (your settings folder will be (partially) copied and should work out of the box)

 ## Usage
 * Sync any settings by committing changes to your fork and loading